mandus/mcashmapiclient/README.md

-# Bare-bone mcash MAPI client in common lisp.
+# Basic mcash MAPI client in common lisp.

 Depends on several other packages, most of them can be obtained through Quicklisp. cl-rsasign is available at: https://github.com/mandus/cl-rsasign